Psychotherapy is about collaboration and connection.

 The process of looking for a therapist can be confusing and intimidating—even frightening.
 At a moment of great vulnerability you are reaching out to a stranger for help, someone to whom you are expected to reveal your most difficult thoughts and emotions.
 How do you know if you are choosing the right person?
 And what kind of therapist should you look for anyway?
-The field is a tangle of acronyms and theories: CBT, DBT, ACT, psychodynamic, trauma-focused, existential, and on and on.
+The field is a tangle of acronyms: CBT, DBT, ACT, IFS, and on and on.

-The process starts with a phone call—a 20-minute conversation, free-of-charge, so that I can get an idea of the kind of help you are looking for, and you can get a sense of whether I might be a good fit.
-After that, I typically spend two or three sessions listening carefully, gathering more information about what brings you to therapy, including a sense of your childhood, background, beliefs, family life, aspirations, and important relationships.
+The process usually starts with a phone call—a 15-minute conversation, free-of-charge, so that I can get an idea of the kind of help you are looking for, and you can get a sense of whether I might be a good fit.
+After that, I generally spend several sessions listening carefully, gathering more information about what brings you to therapy, including a sense of your childhood, background, beliefs, family life, aspirations, and important relationships.
 Together we will develop a clearer idea of what the problem is, what is causing it, and how to move forward.

 Sessions usually take place once a week for forty-five to fifty minutes.